 It is not necessary to file an application to protect the layout–design or deposit the layout-design with IPOS.
 A citizen or resident of Singapore, or a country which is a member of the World Trade Organization, or a country designated by the Singapore Government as a qualifying country, who owns a layout-design, can gain automatic protection for the layout-design if it qualifies for protection under Singapore law.

 In Singapore, an original layout-design of an IC can be protected under the Layout-Designs of Integrated Circuits Act (Cap.159A).
 An original layout-design is one which is both the result of the creator's own intellectual effort, and which is not commonplace among creators of layout-designs and manufacturers of ICs at the time of its creation.

-Any IC that has been created after 15 February 1999 (date of enactment of the Layout-Designs of Integrated Circuits Act) will be protected for a duration of 10 years if it is first used commercially within five years of creation.
-In any other case, it will be protected for 15 years from the date of its creation.
+Any IC that has been created after 15 February 1999 will be protected for 10 years if it is first used commercially within five years of creation.
+In other cases, it will be protected for 15 years from the date of its creation.